Sheffield United v Crystal Palace

 Published

-BBC Local News: London -- Preview followed by live coverage of Saturday's Premier League game between Sheffield United and Crystal Palace.Full Article
+BBC Local News: Sheffield and South Yorkshire -- Preview followed by live coverage of Saturday's Premier League game between Sheffield United and Crystal Palace.Full Article

 Published

-BBC Local News: London -- Preview followed by live coverage of Saturday's Premier League game between Sheffield United and Crystal Palace.Full Article
+BBC Local News: Sheffield and South Yorkshire -- Preview followed by live coverage of Saturday's Premier League game between Sheffield United and Crystal Palace.Full Article

+Christian Benteke and Eberechi Eze were both on the score sheet for Crystal Palace against Sheffield United and the Belgian striker..

 Roy Hodgson was very impressed with the disciplined performance Crystal Palace put in against Sheffield United but feels the margin..